matanhakim/il.cbs.muni/README.md

 #> # ℹ 1,473 more rows
 ```

-Now every yishuv id is a string exactly 4 caharcters long.
+Now every yishuv id is a string exactly 4 characters long.

 We can verify this: